AquIce/Entropia/README.md

   - [x] For
   - [x] While
   - [ ] For : (requires arrays/strings)
-- [x] Add concept of subEnv to allow scoping variables (add scope attribute to fn, if, for, ...)
-- [x] Make parenthesis precedence
 - [ ] Add comments
   - [ ] Single line
   - [ ] Multi line